 In addition, to adjust Google Home volume, you can also mute the speaker temporally so that you can continue the music later.

-You can mute Google Home use voice command “mute” or use the touch panel to swipe volume down continuously.
-One white LED light will be shown in the top touch panel as shown below.
+You can mute Google Home use the voice command “mute” or use the touch panel to swipe volume down continuously.
+One white LED light will be shown in the top touch panel, as shown below.